Albert0i/mariadb-vss/om.md

     ```
     > To use search you have to build an index.
 If you don't, you'll get errors.
 To build an index, just call `.createIndex` on your repository.

+    > If you change your schema, no worries.
+Redis OM will automatically rebuild the index for you.
+Just call `.createIndex` again.
+And don't worry if you call `.createIndex` when your schema hasn't changed.
+Redis OM will only rebuild your index if the schema has changed.
+So, you can safely use it in your startup code.

 #### Step 6: Create Routes
 1. **Create `routes.js`**:
     ```javascript